 Obtaining Criminal Records

 People interested in obtaining copies of documents in a criminal investigation, such as police reports, may file a written request for those records through the Prosecutor’s Office.
-Requests may also be made to the prosecutor’s office for the return of property seized during criminal investigations.
+Requests may also be made to the Prosecutor’s Office for the return of property seized during criminal investigations.
+The Records Management Request Form may be found at the link at the bottom of this page.

-All requests for copies of documents or return of property must be in writing and addressed to:
+All requests for copies of documents or return of property must be made in writing, must be signed, and forwarded to:

 CAMDEN COUNTY PROSECUTOR’S OFFICE